-I like beets smoothie but you can make any kind of smoothie bowl your heart desires.
+I like beet smoothies but you can make any kind of smoothie bowl your heart desires.
 Other popular options include a pineapple, mango and coconut smoothie or a simple strawberry and banana combo.

 One smoothie bowl pro tip I can offer is to prep your fruits in advance.
 Cut them into small slices or pieces, place in a ziploc bag and store in the freezer.
 Avoid using fresh fruits since they won’t give you the right consistency.

-You will need a strong blender, so make sure you stick to the end to see my personal favorite.
+You will need a strong blender, so make sure you stick with me to the end to learn about my personal favorite.